Live Plastic Surgery Videos

 Gynecomastia is characterized by excess localized fat, the development of excess glandular tissue and sometimes the presence of excess breast skin in one of both breasts.
 This condition can cause emotional discomfort and impair self-confidence.
 Some men may even avoid certain physical activities and intimacy to hide their condition.

 Male Breast Reduction, or Reduction Mammaplasty, is the plastic surgery procedure used to correct gynecomastia.
-Gynecomastia surgery with Dr. William Hedden or Dr. Christopher Schaffer at our cosmetic surgery center in Birmingham, Alabama can create a more masculine-looking chest by reducing breast size and flattening the chest contours.
+Gynecomastia surgery with Dr. William Hedden, Dr. Jude LaBarbera or Dr. Stephen Gunn at our cosmetic surgery center in Birmingham, Alabama can create a more masculine-looking chest by reducing breast size and flattening the chest contours.

 Male Breast Reduction Candidates